Starting a new job in Australia can be an exciting time.

 Be aware of workplace myths.
 Your new employer might tell you one thing, but the truth may be very different.

-Know your facts.
-To be in the best position to negotiate fair wages, it is important that you do your own research.
+Know your facts, you are legally entitled to the National Minimum Wage.
 If confronted, respectfully – but firmly – know your work rights and where you stand.

 Periodically check the current National Minimum Wage.
-If you’re ever unsure of what you’re entitled to, the Fair Work Ombudsman has some useful resources available online to help you out, including the Fair Work Australia Pay Calculator, the Find My Award form and Pay Guides.
+If you’re ever unsure of what you’re entitled to, the Fair Work Ombudsman has some useful resources available online to help you out, including the Fair Work Ombudsman’s Pay and Conditions Tool, the Find My Award form and Pay Guides.

 TIP!
 Being paid in goods, food and drink (‘payment-in-kind’) in the place of wages is not okay.
 These kind of payments are actually unlawful.